High variant count is the cleanest signal that RPA will shatter and LLMs may carry the load

 | IT ticket routing (category assignment) | 5 | 3 | 4 | 60 | LLM |

-A five-step sequence that takes you from raw system event data to a prioritized shortlist of AI automation candidates
+A five-step sequence that takes raw system event data to a prioritized shortlist.
+Sequencing is the leverage point

-The pipeline isn't complicated, but the sequencing matters.
-Organizations that skip straight to AI suitability scoring without first running variant analysis and bottleneck profiling end up scoring the wrong attributes — what they assumed about the process rather than what the log data shows.
+The pipeline is not complicated.
+The sequencing is the leverage point.
+Teams that skip straight to AI suitability scoring before running variant analysis and bottleneck profiling end up scoring assumptions rather than what the log data shows.

 Step 1: Source system selection.
 Not every system of record produces clean event logs.
-SAP and Oracle are the richest sources for finance and procurement workflows.
-ServiceNow surfaces IT and HR processes.
-Salesforce covers sales and customer success workflows.
-Jira and similar tools capture engineering and operations processes.
-The practical constraint is usually connector availability — Celonis has hundreds of pre-built extractors; Apromore and open-source tools require more manual ETL work.
-Start with the two systems that cover your highest-volume operational workflows, not the ones that are easiest to connect.
+SAP and Oracle are the richest sources for finance and procurement.
+ServiceNow surfaces IT and HR.
+Salesforce covers sales and customer success.
+Jira and similar tools capture engineering and operations.
+The practical constraint is connector availability — Celonis ships hundreds of pre-built extractors; Apromore and the open-source tools require manual ETL.
+Start with the two systems that cover your highest-volume workflows.
+Not the ones that are easiest to connect.

 Step 2: Variant analysis.
-Once the log is loaded, the mining tool constructs every distinct case sequence and ranks them by frequency.
+Once the log is loaded, the mining tool reconstructs every distinct case sequence and ranks by frequency.
 This is the moment of truth.
-The variant map tells you whether what you thought was a single workflow is actually six workflows under one name.
-High-variant processes (30+) immediately flag as LLM territory.
+The variant map tells you whether what you thought was a single workflow is six workflows under one name.
+High-variant processes (30+) flag immediately as LLM territory.
 Low-variant, high-frequency processes are clean RPA candidates.
-Processes with high variant counts but low frequency might be worth decomposing: the top 3 variants might be automatable even if the long tail is messy.
+Processes with high variant counts but low frequency might be worth decomposing — the top three variants might be automatable even if the long tail is messy.

 Step 3: Bottleneck identification.
-The mining tool shows where cases accumulate wait time — which step holds cases for the longest aggregate hours across the year.
-This is different from cycle time.
-A step that takes 2 minutes per case but processes 100,000 cases per year at 60% yield is a massive bottleneck even though individual cases move quickly through it.
-Automate the bottleneck, not the step that's technically interesting.
-The ROI calculation is straightforward: hours accumulated × average hourly cost × fraction automatable.
+The mining tool shows where cases accumulate wait time — which step holds cases the longest in aggregate hours across the year.
+This is not the same as cycle time.
+A step that takes two minutes per case but processes 100,000 cases per year at 60% yield is a massive bottleneck even though individual cases move fast.
+Automate the bottleneck, not the step that is technically interesting.
+The ROI calculation is straightforward: hours accumulated × hourly cost × fraction automatable.

 Step 4: AI suitability overlay.
-Apply the Volume × Variance × Structure scoring model to the top 20 bottlenecks by accumulated wait time.
-This produces your ranked candidate list.
-Anything scoring above 40 is worth a pre-mortem conversation.
-Anything above 70 is worth a funded pilot.
+Apply Volume × Variance × Structure to the top twenty bottlenecks by accumulated wait time.
+That produces your ranked candidate list.
+Anything above 40 earns a pre-mortem.
+Anything above 70 earns a funded pilot.

 Step 5: Pre-mortem and commit.
-Before committing to the top 3 candidates, run a structured pre-mortem against each one (covered in the next section).
-The candidates that survive the pre-mortem become your committed pilots.
-The ones that don't go back into the pipeline for a future cycle.
+Before committing to the top three, run a structured pre-mortem against each candidate (next section).
+The candidates that survive become committed pilots.
+The ones that do not go back into the pipeline for the next cycle.

-Six process mining platforms evaluated by fit, cost, and what they actually integrate with
+Six platforms ranked by fit, cost, and what they actually integrate with — not by analyst-quadrant decoration

-The process mining software market is dominated by Celonis, which claims roughly 60% market share and consistently leads analyst rankings[1][4].
-But market leadership doesn't mean best fit for your stack.
-The honest assessment depends on three questions: what are your primary source systems, how much technical capacity do you have for setup, and what's your budget horizon?
+The process mining market is dominated by Celonis — roughly 60% market share, top of analyst rankings[1][4].
+Market leadership is not the same as fit for your stack.
+The honest assessment turns on three questions: what are your primary source systems, how much technical capacity do you have for setup, and what is your budget horizon?

-The enterprise space consolidated significantly in 2021 when SAP acquired Signavio, UiPath acquired ProcessGold, and IBM acquired myInvenio — all within months of each other.
-That consolidation was a signal: hyperscalers recognized that process discovery was a strategic moat for their automation suites[2].
-The consequence is that your choice of mining tool is now partly a bet on your broader vendor ecosystem.
+The enterprise space consolidated hard in 2021.
+SAP acquired Signavio.
+UiPath acquired ProcessGold.
+IBM acquired myInvenio.
+All within months.
+That was a signal — hyperscalers recognized process discovery as a strategic moat for their automation suites[2].
+The consequence: choosing a mining tool is now partly a bet on your broader vendor ecosystem.

 - ✓

-Celonis — Market leader at 60% share, purpose-built for large enterprise transformation.
+Celonis — Market leader at 60% share, built for large enterprise transformation.
 Strongest SAP and Salesforce connectors, hundreds of pre-built extractors.
-Expensive at enterprise tier; requires PQL literacy; the right choice when SAP is your core system of record.
+Expensive at the enterprise tier; PQL literacy required.
+The right pick when SAP runs the company.

 - ✓

-Apromore — Open-core with a Community Edition (free) and an Enterprise Edition.
-Academic roots at University of Melbourne; strong on non-SAP source systems.
-Acquired by Salesforce, increasingly chosen by mid-market.
-Best pick for organizations that want control over the underlying model without a Celonis budget.
+Apromore — Open-core with a free Community Edition and an Enterprise tier.
+Academic roots at the University of Melbourne; strong on non-SAP source systems.
+Acquired by Salesforce, increasingly the mid-market pick.
+Best fit for teams that want control over the underlying model without a Celonis budget.

 - ✓

-Disco (Fluxicon) — Lightweight, single-analyst desktop tool.
-Best for quick process discovery sprints where you want to understand one workflow without a platform deployment.
-Not a full enterprise solution but fast to start with clean XES or CSV exports.
+Disco (Fluxicon) — Single-analyst desktop tool.
+Best for a quick discovery sprint on one workflow.
+Not a full enterprise platform, but fast to start with clean XES or CSV exports.

 - ✓

-UiPath Process Mining (formerly ProcessGold) — Deeply integrated with UiPath's RPA suite.
-If you're already on UiPath for automation execution, the discovery-to-deployment loop is tighter here than anywhere else.
+UiPath Process Mining (formerly ProcessGold) — Tightly coupled to UiPath's RPA suite.
+If UiPath already runs your automation, the discovery-to-deployment loop is shorter here than anywhere else.
 RPA-flavored by heritage; less suited for LLM-focused discovery.

 - ✓

 IBM Process Mining (formerly myInvenio) — Embedded in IBM Cloud Pak for Business Automation, with watsonx integration.
-Best for organizations on IBM infrastructure or z/OS environments.
-Discovery and automation execution stay inside the IBM stack.
+Right pick when IBM infrastructure or z/OS environments dominate.
+Discovery and execution stay inside the IBM stack.

 - ✓

 SAP Signavio — SAP-native process intelligence, tightly integrated with the SAP Business Technology Platform.
-The obvious choice if SAP is your source of truth and you want minimal integration friction.
+The obvious pick if SAP is your source of truth and integration friction is the priority constraint.
 Less competitive outside the SAP ecosystem.

 The Pre-Mortem: What Will Block This Automation

-High suitability scores don't guarantee successful automations — run the pre-mortem before committing budget
+A high suitability score does not guarantee delivery.
+Run the pre-mortem before committing budget

 The AI Suitability Score tells you whether a workflow is technically worth automating.
-The pre-mortem tells you whether your organization can actually automate it.
-These are different questions, and conflating them is how teams spend six months building pilots that never deploy.
+The pre-mortem tells you whether your organization can ship it.
+Different questions.
+Conflating them is how teams burn six months building pilots that never deploy.

-The pre-mortem has five blockers to check.
-Data access: does your team have the permissions and API access to the systems involved, or will you spend three months waiting for InfoSec approvals?
+Five blockers, every time.
+Data access: does your team have the permissions and API access for the systems involved, or are you about to spend three months waiting on InfoSec?
 Change management: who owns this process today, and are they a sponsor or a blocker?
-Audit and regulatory: does this workflow have compliance constraints that require human sign-off at specific steps, and have you confirmed with legal that automation is permissible?
-Integration cost: what is the actual API work to connect the upstream source and downstream action systems, and does it fit in your pilot budget?
-Ownership dispute: does this workflow span multiple departments, and is there a clear single owner for the automation program?
-If two departments share ownership, the pilot will stall in cross-team approval loops.
+Audit and regulatory: does the workflow carry compliance constraints that mandate human sign-off at specific steps, and has legal confirmed automation is permissible?
+Integration cost: what is the actual API work to wire the upstream source and downstream action systems, and does it fit your pilot budget?
+Ownership dispute: does this workflow span multiple departments, and is there a single accountable owner for the automation?
+If two departments share ownership, the pilot stalls in cross-team approval loops every time.

 - ✓

-Data access confirmed: system API credentials and read permissions secured for all source systems in the workflow
+Data access confirmed — system API credentials and read permissions secured for every source system in the workflow

 - ✓

-Process owner identified and enrolled as a sponsor — not just informed, actively co-owning the pilot outcome
+Process owner identified and enrolled as a sponsor — actively co-owning the pilot outcome, not merely informed

 - ✓

-Legal and compliance review completed: audit trail requirements documented, automation permissibility confirmed
+Legal and compliance review complete — audit trail requirements documented, automation permissibility confirmed in writing

 - ✓